 Benefits of Coaxial Cable for Underground Connectivity

 Sites are more digital-focused and data-centric, relying on real-time information to safely operate.
-This is why networks in underground mines and tunnel projects are rapidly transferring from a ‘nice-to-have’ to a necessary feature.
+This is why networks in underground mines and tunnel projects rapidly transfer from a nice-to-have to a necessary feature.

 The tumultuous nature of underground operations is the very reason deep connectivity and reliable underground infrastructure is crucial.
 Monitoring critical processes and assets located beneath the surface is difficult with limited visibility.

 Coax cable provides the supporting infrastructure for real-time DC power and Ethernet transfer.
 The design makes it ideal for rugged environments.
-High frequency, shielded cables enable communications to weak signal areas and the ability to carry signals at a greater distance.
+High frequency, shielded cables enable communications to weak signal areas and carry signals at a greater distance.

 Power over Ethernet enabled coaxial cable is increasingly being adopted due to its ability to;